A Guide to ADA Compliance for Restaurants

 Doors

-Doors refer to all your restaurant’s entry, exit and restroom points.
+Doors refer to all your restaurant’s entry, exit and restroom points and must meet the following requirements:

 • Clear or remove obstructions like potted plants to help customers and employees enter without issues.